woocommerce/woocommerce/readme.txt

 * Fix - Default BE tax rate.
 * Fix - Downloads should store variation ID rather than product if set.
 Also fixes link on account page.
 * Dev - API - Only update categories menu order and display if defined.
+* Dev - Fixed when should deliver wp_trash_post webhooks.

 = 2.6.8 - 10/11/16 =
 * Fix - REQUEST_URI was missing a trailing slash when being compared in the cache prevention functions.